sahilmalhotra0510/io/charts/charts.md

 <a href="inflow-outflow/img/mockup-checkboxes.png"><img src="inflow-outflow/img/mockup-checkboxes.png" style="width:100%"></a><br>

+### Display of totals rather than per-dollar

 2.)
-Add Total Amounts to the [Inflow-Outflow Chart](/io/charts/inflow-outflow/#set=prosperity&indicators=VADD,JOBS) and show total amounts by default.
-See [Total Amounts React example](/localsite/info/data/totals/).
+Add total amounts to the [Inflow-Outflow Chart](/io/charts/inflow-outflow/#set=prosperity&indicators=VADD,JOBS) and show total amounts by default.
+See [total amounts examples](/localsite/info/data/totals/) and our display of easy to read totals using [commodity data procesed with python](/data-pipeline/research/economy/).
 Update values displayed when the hash value changes from vtype=total to vtype=perdollar and back.
-(Pre-calculate both, so the chart does not need to reload.)
+Use the formatCellEasy() function in localsite.js or the python version formatCell() in the data-pipeline repo.

 <br>